Lowell Elementary School

 Social Studies

 Our Social Studies curriculum helps students understand social interactions and political movements in developmentally appropriate ways.
 Social Studies is a place where students can practice thinking critically about why things happen and ways they could be better.
-We use the WA State Since Time Immemorial curriculum to study the history and cultures of the Northwest Tribes as a way to connect history to the present and to understand the place we live in rich ways.
+We use the Washington State Since Time Immemorial curriculum to study the history and cultures of the Northwest Tribes as a way to connect history to the present and to understand the place we live in rich ways.

 The Arts